 Top 10 Most Popular Dog Breeds

+What makes a pup popular?
 There are many reasons why these dogs made it onto the Most Popular Dog Breeds list.
 Here are the top 10 breeds that the AKC named as very good dogs!